lllyasviel/style2paints/README.md

 To validate a really effective, useful, robust, generizable and scalable system, we firmly believe that the only convincing evidence is its real-life performance form real industry, real market, and real users.

 In this section, we present real-life results from twitter artists.
-We are sorry that we can only provide screenshots because we do not own the copyrights of these images.
+We are sorry that we can only provide low-resolution screenshots because we do not own the copyrights of these images.
 These twitters can be found by searching keyword “style2paints” and “s2p.moe” on twitter.
 Additionally, there are also lots of results under twitter hashtag #style2paints.
 These results are from artists from different countries.
 Note that some (very minor) results contains artists' after effect decorations.
 Note that some of these artists did not share their original sketch inputs on twitter.

 (TO DO: put some twitter results here.)